How to Import Tobacco in USA: A Practical Guide for Profit

 The tobacco industry in the United States has a market profit range of upwards of $50 billion.
 Despite growing awareness of the harmful effects of tobacco and an overall decrease in the number of adult smokers, market profits continue to steadily increase.

-This makes the tobacco industry one of the most stable to invest in.
-High demand for imported tobacco products creates a lucrative market, but only after you have successfully navigated through the variety of regulations, restrictions, and taxes governing the process.
+High demand for imported tobacco products can lead to profits for savvy importers, but only after you have successfully navigated regulations, restrictions, and taxes governing the process.

-If you are a traveler just looking to import tobacco products for personal use, there are still regulations to adhere to according to the Federal Food, Drug & Cosmetic (FD&C) Act.
-First and foremost, regardless of the legal purchase age in the country of origin, you must be at least 21 years of age to travel back to the United States with tobacco products.
+If you are a traveler just looking to import tobacco products for personal use, there are still regulations to follow according to the Federal Food, Drug & Cosmetic (FD&C) Act.
+Firstly, regardless of the legal purchase age in the country of origin, you must be at least 21 years of age to travel back to the United States with tobacco products.
 This is per the Tobacco 21 legislation that raised the legal age to purchase tobacco in the U.S. from 18 to 21.

 Provided you are of legal age, you are allowed to import up to 200 cigarettes and 100 cigars from outside the country.
 However, there is a minor loophole.
 If you are traveling back from an insular possession or beneficiary country of the United States, you are allowed 1,000 cigarettes every 31 days, but only 200 of those cigarettes can be from outside the exemption location.
 Their value should also be within the allowed $1,600 duty and tax exemption.